 - High order involvement in policy, teaching or training in their area of paediatric diabetes and/or endocrinology.

-2021 Medal to be awarded is the Inaugural Medal for Excellence in Nursing, Allied Health or Laboratory Science.
-Calls for Nominations have been sent to all APEG members (22 April 2021) and deadline for nominations is 26th July 2021.
+2022 Medal to be awarded is the Inaugural Medal for Excellence in Nursing, Allied Health or Laboratory Science.
+C

 APEG would like to acknowledge Margaret Zacharin, who designed and produces the medals.